 It makes sense that humans, like any animal, would feel the drive to propagate their own genes.
 But it has long been an article of faith, rather than science, that women feel more pressure to do so than men due to their reproductive limitations.
 Menopause ends the possibility of reproduction for cisgender women.
 Cis men can, in theory, reproduce forever.
 And, as it turns out, they have more of a longing to reproduce as they get older.

 How Does Baby Fever In Men Work?

-Indeed, researchers have found that male baby fever presents differently than female baby fever.
-While women desire children less as time goes on, men want more progeny as they age and begin building families.
-“How frequently women have the desire to have a child goes down with age, and down as they actually have children,” Gary Brase, a psychologist at Kansas State University who’s studied baby fever in men, told LiveScience.
+Researchers have found that male baby fever presents differently than female baby fever.
+Although women desire children less as time goes on, men want more progeny as they age and begin building families.
+“How frequently women have the desire to have a child goes down with age, and down as they actually have children,” Gary Brase, PhD, a psychologist at Kansas State University who’s studied baby fever in men, told Live Science.
+“For men, it tends to go up.”

-One thing that seems to make a man’s biological clock tick is, well, women.
-National studies of Finnish couples have found that baby fever in men typically arises during conscious attempts to conceive, which are often dictated by the woman’s desire to have a baby.
-Simply put, baby fever is contagious.
 One recent study supports this notion.
 Researchers found that younger women paired with older men were less fertile than expected, and older women paired with younger men were more fertile than expected.
-Laura Dodge, a professor of reproductive biology Harvard Medical School who led the research, suspects that this is because couples—men and women—that consist of a woman reaching the end of her reproductive life feel more pressure to conceive.
+Laura Dodge, ScD, a professor of reproductive biology at Harvard Medical School who led the research, suspects that this is because straight couples in which the woman is reaching the end of her reproductive life feel more pressure to conceive.

 “The impact of age seems to focus almost exclusively on the female partner’s biological clock,” Dodge told The Guardian.
 “When making this decision, they should also be considering the man’s age.”